addyosmani/backbone-fundamentals/README.md

 }));
 ```

-The `configure()` methods allows us to setup what we need for the current environment with our Express server.
+The `configure()` method allows us to setup what we need for the current environment with our Express server.
 Note that lower down in the configuration are two view/view related lines.
 The last one explicitly sets the viewing/templating engine to be used as Jade `app.set('view engine', 'jade')`.
 We can avoid these if we wish to use plain HTML/JS for our templates instead.

 ```javascript
 app.configure(function(){